GiridharRNair/cs4337project1/devlog.md

 can refer back to prior results if needed.

 I also installed a Racket library to format the source code nicely.

 Command: raco fmt -i <filename>.rkt

+October 23, 2025 7:55 PM

+I am going to implement a function(s) to format the input to evaluate the prefix expressions.
+I need to consider leading/trailing spaces, multiple spaces between tokens, and invalid characters.
+I removed unnecessary history functions like clear-history and show-history for now to keep the code simple.

+Instead of creating a function to format the input, I created a tokenize function that handles trimming spaces and splitting the expression into tokens.
+This will make it easier to evaluate the expressions.